-What’s the best technology stack for web app development?
+What’s the best technology stack for web application development?

 To address the most common queries, it’s important to first understand the meaning of a technology stack.